interkosmos/fortran-sdl2/README.md

 sufficient.

 ## Building the SDL 2.0 Interfaces
-Clone the repository and then run `make` to build the SDL2 interface:
+Clone the repository and then run `make` to build the SDL2 interfaces:

 ```
 $ git clone https://github.com/interkosmos/f08sdl2.git